ondra-novak/mmbot/doc/install.md

 Examples above means - you move to folder sites-enabled and run file default with any editor you like for example vim or nano.

-Inside the default file you wil find some text for us is important this part:
+Inside the default file you will find some text for us is important this part:

 ```
 location / {